 - Pathogens – The final module in the BLS course and training overviews how to prevent the transmission of blood-borne pathogens in medical environments, including HIV, Hepatitis, and other diseases.
 Learn how each is transmitted and universal precautions to exercise in the workplace.

-As can be seen, the BLS training offered by the National CPR Foundation is a wide-ranging lesson plan that helps rescuers become better prepared for the job at hand.
+Our BLS training is a wide-ranging lesson plan that helps rescuers become better prepared for the job at hand.
 At any given time, participants can skip modules or reread the coursework as-needed.

 When studying basic life support, however, health care workers quickly realize that every lesson is interconnected.
 As a result, The National CPR Foundation recommends studying all modules, as this knowledge can prove invaluable in scenarios where multiple injuries are sustained.